zx80/flask-simple-auth/DOCUMENTATION.md

 - `FSA_BEFORE_REQUEST` and `FSA_AFTER_REQUEST` allow to add a list of before and after request hooks from the configuration instead of the actual application code.
   As a slight deviation from Flask before request hook, before request functions are passed the current request as an argument.
-  The are executed first (just after some internal initializations and before user before request hooks) and last, respetively.
+  The are executed first (just after some internal initializations and before application-provided before request hooks) and last, respetively.
   Defaults are empty.

 Some control is available about internal caching features used for user